bkhabs/diem-bof/diem-charter.md

 The design/use of those physical emblems were limited by the available resources and capabilities during the time of their inceptions.
-As technology advances and newer capabilities become available, it is beneficial to examine limitations with existing emblems and identify potential needs going forward.
+As technology advances and newer capabilities become available, it is beneficial to examine limitations with existing emblems and identify enhancements going forward.

-Some of those limitations include:
+Some of those enhancements include:

- * Authenticity - Emblems currently do not carry any type of attestation to the validity of the emblem.
+ * Authenticity - Emblems currently do not carry any type of attestation to the validity of the emblem, but this is possible in a digital emblem.
- * Visibility - Emblems are not always visible to observing parties.
+ * Visibility - Emblems are not always visible to observing parties, but digital emblems can observed in a myriad of ways.
  * Mis-use - Emblems do not provide sufficient context to indicate the validity of their observed use.
- * Management - Emblems cannot currently be revoked due to abuse, compromise, or expiry.
+ * Management - Emblems cannot currently be revoked to address abuse, compromise, or expiry.

 # Goals